 \subsection{Skeletal-based HAR}

 Recognizing human activity from skeletal data is a pivotal research area in computer vision.
-Early approaches modeled motion as a time series using RNNs and LSTMs~\cite{du2015hierarchical,shahroudy2016nturgbdlargescale}.
-A paradigm shift occurred with the introduction of Graph Convolutional Networks (GCNs)~\cite{yan2018spatialtemporalgraphconvolutional}, which re-conceptualized the skeleton as a graph to model spatio-temporal dependencies.
-This led to rapid advancements using adaptive graph structures~\cite{shi2019twostreamadaptivegraphconvolutional}, refined GCNs~\cite{chen2021channelwisetopologyrefinementgraph,chi2022infogcn,duan2022pysklgoodpracticesskeleton,liu2020disentanglingunifyinggraphconvolutions}, and more recently, specialized architectures like 3D convolutional networks~\cite{duan2022revisitingskeletonbasedactionrecognition} and Transformers~\cite{do2024skateformerskeletaltemporaltransformerhuman,plizzari2021spatio}.
-Despite these advancements, the field still struggles with data scarcity, as the high capacity of modern models leads to severe overfitting in limited-data regimes.
-Our work addresses this bottleneck by proposing a novel synthesis framework leveraging deep T2M models, to create the necessary training data, supporting HAR applications in few-shot settings.
+Early approaches modeled motion as time series using RNNs and LSTMs~\cite{du2015hierarchical,ntu60}.
+A paradigm shift occurred with the introduction of Graph Convolutional Networks (GCNs)~\cite{yan2018spatialtemporalgraphconvolutional}, which re-conceptualized the skeleton as a graph, modelling both spatial and temporal relations.
+This led to rapid advancements, such as the use of adaptive graph structures~\cite{shi2019twostreamadaptivegraphconvolutional}, refined GCNs~\cite{chi2022infogcn,duan2022pysklgoodpracticesskeleton}, and more recently, specialized architectures like 3D convolutional networks~\cite{duan2022revisitingskeletonbasedactionrecognition} and Transformers~\cite{do2024skateformerskeletaltemporaltransformerhuman,plizzari2021spatio}.
+Despite these advancements, the field still struggles with data scarcity, as the high capacity of modern models leads to severe overfitting in data-limited regimes.
+Our work addresses this bottleneck by proposing a novel synthesis framework leveraging deep T2M models, supporting HAR applications in few-shot settings through synthetic data.